An American Christian Chapter II — The Joneses

 Devon Jones

-Devon will come up a lot as this series progresses for several reasons, mostly because he was the loudest and responsible for most of the abuses and truculent behavior.
-Devon is one of the most competitive people I’ve ever met, a trait Ben passed on to both his sons dutifully.
+Devon will come up a lot as this series progresses for several reasons, primarily because he was the loudest and at the helm for most of the abuse and truculent behavior.
+Devon is one of the most competitive people I’ve ever met, a quality Ben instilled in both of his sons.
 He was obsessed with two physical characteristics: his height and hair.
-Ben had been bald since he and Beth had gotten married, and if you wanted to look at lineage, Beth’s father was the same way.
-Devon did everything to ensure he would keep his hair, and in the end, his brother ended up being the one to lose it all.
-Something he accepted gracefully.
+Ben had been bald since his marriage to Beth, and if you looked at their family history, Beth’s father was also bald.
+Devon took every precaution to keep his hair, but in the end, his brother was the one who lost it all, which he accepted with charm.

 I’ve watched Devon rage at more sporting activities than I care to mention.
 During my third year in MC, our entire team would go to the gym once a week to play wallyball.
 It was a highlight for almost everyone and at least a break for the rest.
 We all got a chance to relax a bit and play a dumb game.
-Teams were different every time, and while some people, like Devon and a few others, were focused on winning, the rest of us were content to smack a ball around.
+Teams changed each time.
+Some, like Devon, wanted to win.
+The rest of us just wanted to hit the ball.
 Since we were all broken down into teams of four, we would play short games on different courts and switch off when the game ended.
-We were scheduled to play for 90 minutes at the end of our day before going home.
+The schedule had us playing for 90 minutes at the end of our day before going home.

 Ben Jones

-One night after a Master’s Commission Dinner theater, Ben encouraged his son Devon and a few MC students to fight some drunk patrons from a wedding that took place across the street.
-He told Devon “not to be a wuss” and immediately locked himself back inside the church before the fight broke out, refusing to call any authorities, who were only a block away.
+One night, after a Master’s Commission Dinner theater, Ben urged his son Devon and a few MC students to confront some drunk wedding guests from across the street.
+He told Devon, quote “Don’t be a wuss”, then quickly locked himself back inside the church before the fight started, refusing to call the authorities, who were just a block away.

 Beth Jones